dietrichm/dotfiles/README.md

 ### Optional

-[fzf](https://github.com/junegunn/fzf) will be used in zsh when installed (i.e. using a package manager).
+[fzf](https://github.com/junegunn/fzf) will be used in zsh shells when installed (i.e. using a package manager).

 Depending on which [config packages](#config-packages) are installed, these dependencies are also required: